WOWProjectsco/wp-rename-post-labels/readme.txt

 = Get Involved =

 Looking to contribute code to this plugin?
 Go ahead and [fork the repository over at GitHub](https://github.com/wowdevshop/wp-rename-post-labels).
-(submit pull requests to the latest "release-" branch)
+(submit pull requests to the latest "release-" tag)

 == Usage ==